drdk/dr-font-builder/README.md

 #### Options

-* `-f, --formats [string]` - A list of formats to convert the source file too.
+* `-f, --formats [string]` - A comma separated list of formats to convert the source file too.
 Supported formats: `ttf`, `woff` and `eot`.
 Default is to export all supported formats.
 * `-d, --dest [string]` - Destination path of the converted files.
 Default destination is the directory of the source file.

 #### Example

 ```
-font-builder my-font.svg -f ttf,woff
+font-builder ./my-font.svg -f ttf,woff -o ./dist
 ```